UN-OCHA/hpc-actions/README.md

     git merge --no-ff origin/HPC-123 origin/HPC-321 # Create a merge commit with all the pull requests
     ```

-    (remember to make the appropriate changes so that you're using the right
+    (remember to make the appropriate changes to the above commands so that
-    environment, and including the required pull requests)
+    you're using the right environment, and including the required pull requests)
   * Force push this commit to the development environment:

     * ```bash